 It can be daunting to face several people across the table.
 If you’ve practiced with a team as part of your career services sessions, you can handle multiple interviewers.
 You can also learn how to sell your special qualities in a low-key but forthright manner, without sounding arrogant.

-Many career services departments use videos as a training tool so the student can see what others see and hear.
+Many career services departments at vocational schools use videos as a training tool so the student can see what others see and hear.
 You might not realize your voice is shrill, for example, or that you have habits like cracking your knuckles or twisting your hair.

 Your goal is to look and sound professional, relaxed, and competent.
 Mock interviews with video reviews can be helpful.
 You should also learn how to write a graceful thank you note to send after the interview.